department-of-veterans-affairs/va.gov-vfs-teams/external-contractor-onboarding/request-access-to-tools.md

 1. Have everyone on the team create a Github account.

-1. [Use this spreadsheet](external-contractor-team-tracker.xlsx) to capture all names, email addresses, and Github usernames for the team.
+1. The **team Project Manager** should [use this spreadsheet](external-contractor-team-tracker.xlsx) to capture all names, email addresses, and Github usernames for the team.
     * Indicate which team members are developers (so we can give them access to developer code repos and tools).
     * Please rename the spreadsheet according to your team, e.g., BAH-team-tracker.xlsx.